Table of Contents

-As for income arising in Hong Kong, the corporate tax rates are only 8.25% (for the first 2 million HKD) and 16.5% (for the rest of the income).
+For income generated within Hong Kong, the corporate tax rates are set at 8.25% for the first 2 million HKD of income and 16.5% for the rest.

-On 5th Oct 2021, the European Union official greylisted the jurisdiction on the account that its taxing regime currently does not align with the international standards of financial transparency.
+On October 5th, 2021, the European Union officially greylisted the jurisdiction due to concerns that its taxing regime does not meet international standards of financial transparency.

-Hong Kong Government has also shown initiative in adhering to the cause of combating cross-border tax evasion.
-With promises to amend its Inland Revenue Ordinance by the end of 2022 and proper implementation of relevant measures in 2023.
+The Hong Kong Government has demonstrated its commitment to preventing cross-border tax evasion, with the promise to amend its Inland Revenue Ordinance by the end of 2022 and implement relevant measures in 2023.

 The bottom line

-Should you need more questions and want to chat with our experts, don’t hesitate to drop us a message or email us via firstname.lastname@example.org for practical advice.
+Should you need more questions, don’t hesitate to drop us a message or email us via firstname.lastname@example.org for practical advice.
 We are glad to help!

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.